Navigation:

 Work and study documents

-If you have worked and/or studied while living in a designated regional area while you held your first Temporary Graduate post-study work stream visa, you may wish to provide evidence that the work and/or study was done in the designated regional area.
+If you have worked and/or studied while living in a designated regional area while you held your first Temporary Graduate Post-Higher Education Work Stream visa, you may wish to provide evidence that the work and/or study was done in the designated regional area.

 Health insurance documents